laclustr/TIGG/README.md

 Step 3b.

 Connect your calculator to your computer via a USB cable.
+Then proceed to 'https://github.com/laclustr/TIGG/blob/main/Jailbreak/Non-CE%20Calculators/ion.83g' and download the file.
+Next, proceed to 'https://github.com/laclustr/TIGG/blob/main/Jailbreak/Non-CE%20Calculators/ion.8xg' and download that file.
+Open the TI Connect CE application.
+Then, click on the icon that appears to be a stack of papers.
+Drag and drop the two files you just downloaded onto the grey and white lines.
+Click the blue send button at the bottom of the popup and proceed to the calculator.
+On the calculator, press the 'prgm' button.
+Run the 'ION' program.
+Once it installs,

 Step 4.